urbanstudioGmbH/radisso/README.md

 ## 2 Onboarding API

 All data send through the API will be strongly encrypted, except the first onboarding.
-This ist asyncronous so you must implement a API method that we are able to receive your answer.
+This is asyncronous, so you will have to implement an API method that we can call for you to be able to receive your answer.

 ### Onboarding